eda-ricercatore/gulyas-scripts/notes/gnu-octave.md

 	If a field (e.g., 'field[n]') is provided without a corresponding value (i.e., 'value[n]'), an error will be called for the mismatching number of fields and values.
-	**Note: I have a problem using `setfield()` for structure arrays.
+	**Note: We have a problem using `setfield()` for structure arrays.
 	March 6, 2017: Abandon mission to learn how to do this.**
-	For a single element of a structure array, I can use the normal `setfield()` function.
+	For a single element of a structure array, we can use the normal `setfield()` function.
-	The technical debt for not knowing how to use `setfield()` for structure arrays is when I have to enumerate elements in a structure array.
+	The technical debt for not knowing how to use `setfield()` for structure arrays is when we have to enumerate elements in a structure array.
 + *`val = getfield (s, field)`* is an access method to obtain the value of the field *field* in the *struct* *s*.
 + *`val = getfield (s, sidx1, field1, fidx1,...)`*
-	**Note: Currently, I have not learnd how to use `getfield()` for structure arrays.
+	**Note: Currently, we have not learnd how to use `getfield()` for structure arrays.
 March 6, 2017; Technical debt: not being able to easily enumerate elements of a structure array, and the fields of each *struct* in the structure array.**